joshre/joshre.github.io/been-making.md

 * 750 ml 2007 Petite Syrah
 * 500 Random Napa Cabernet
 * 2 Home made Red Wine Vinegar & mother

+This was from a bunch of wine (2 or 3 cases) that were left after we cleaned out the office a month or so back.

+# Pickled Red Onions
+August 26, 2017 at 1:24 PM
+* * *

+**Ingredients**
+* 1.5 Apple Cider Vinegar
+* 1 White Wine Vinegar
+* 1 Salt
+* 3 Sugar
+* 2 Bay leaves
+* 4 Cloves
+* 6 Allspice berries
+* 1 Coriander Seed
+* 1 Peppercorn
+* 3 Tbsp Home made Red Wine Vinegar
+* 2 Cloves Garlic
+* Onions

 # Cherry Soda
 May 6, 2017